CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Highway-Junction-Rules.md

 **Why can't I use the [](Lane-Arrows.md) tool?**
 > When highway rules are active, the lane arrows are automatically set and can't be changed.
 However, you can still
-> use [](Lane-Connectors.md) and/or the [](Lane-Changes.md) features if you need to apply some further customisations.
+> use [](Lane-Connectors.md) and/or the [](Lane-Changes.md) features if you need to apply some further customizations.

 **Vanilla highway roads are somewhat limited, what are the alternatives?**
-> There are many highway, expressway, freeway, freeway, and national road assets in the Steam Workshop; notably, many
+> There are many highway, expressway, motorway, freeway, and national road assets in the Steam Workshop; notably, many
 > have fully rendered tunnels and asymmetric variants for entry/exit lanes.
 Some of our favourites are:
 > * [Vanilla+ Roads: Highways](https://steamcommunity.com/workshop/filedetails/?id=2124252245) (these match perfectly
     the style of vanilla highways)